sourcegraph/handbook/content/departments/engineering/dev/process/escalation-engineer-rotation.md

 ## Tips for new escalation engineers

 - Ask around, nobody is expecting that you come up with the answer or context entirely on your own.
+- Asking what happens if the request is not addressed is a good way of getting to the importance of an ask.
+It will help you to delegate the task if you need to, because you'll be able to convey that context to the new owners.
 - When you do, precise that you're wearing the esc-eng hat, and link back to the original ask, this will help others to understand that what you're asking is important
 - Post some updates in the thread where the original ask came from (like got in touch with X, we think we may have a solution, etc..)
 - You own team is your primary circle, so don't hesitate to sollicitate them for help / feedback, but don't limit to it.
 Anyone can help you.